26 Interesting Facts About Micronesia (Country)

 The artificial islands of Nan Madol (Shutterstock)

 15. Micronesia is one of the least visited countries in the world.
-It only receives around 30,000 tourists a year.
+It only receives around 18,000 tourists in 2019.

-17. Micronesia is home to the most colour-blind place on Earth.
-Worldwide, only one in every 30,000 people have achromatopsia (colour blindness).
-But on Pingelap atoll in Micronesia, one in 10 people are afflicted.
+18. Micronesia is home to the most color-blind place on Earth.
+Worldwide, only one in every 30,000 people has achromatopsia (color blindness).
+But on Pingelap Atoll in Micronesia, one in 10 people are afflicted.

-19. Micronesia’s flag is made up of of white stars representing the four states, centred on a blue background which represents the Pacific Ocean.
+20. Micronesia’s flag is made up of white stars representing the four states, centred on a blue background which represents the Pacific Ocean.

 Micronesia's flag